moechofe/lowresrmx/project.flutter/client_app/asset/manual.md

 ### Control flow

-« In software, 🌐[control flow (or flow of control)](https://en.wikipedia.org/wiki/Control_flow) describes how execution progresses from one command to the next. »
+> « In software, 🌐&nbsp;[control flow (or flow of control)](https://en.wikipedia.org/wiki/Control_flow) describes how execution progresses from one command to the next. »

--- wikipedia
+> — wikipedia

 #### `END`